 Favorite Episode: Call of Duty-Free

-Why We Like It: It encourages you to ask questions of the world around you, and why decisions were made that we never question.
+Why We Like It: It encourages you to ask questions about the world around you, and why decisions were made that we never question.

 Subscribe to 99% Invisible here